My Child has Eczema! Now What?

-What causes it?
 Nobody knows for sure.
 The most common reasons are allergies and heredity.
-A recent study conducted by Penn researcher Elizabeth Grice, Assistant Professor of Dermatology suggested that Eczema can be triggered by an imbalance between the ecosystem of the skin and immune system.
-Other Eczema triggers are changes in temperature, emotional stress etc.
+A recent study conducted by Penn researcher Elizabeth Grice, Assistant Professor of Dermatology, suggested that eczema can be triggered by an imbalance between the ecosystem of the skin and immune system.
+Other eczema triggers are changes in temperature and emotional stress.

-A good pure balm is often suggested as the first line of defense to treat eczema and is considered essential to a good skin care routine for preventing dry itchy skin.
-The upside is that unlike steroid creams, many emollients can be used as often as you like and are effective to help reduce redness, inflammation, itchiness and control flare-ups while giving skin a chance to heal.
+A good pure balm is often suggested as the first line of defense to treat eczema and is considered essential to a good skin care routine for preventing dry, itchy skin.
+The upside is that unlike steroid creams, many emollients can be used as often as you like and are effective at reducing redness, inflammation, itchiness and at controlling flare-ups, while giving skin a chance to heal.

 All people with eczema should use moisturizers every day.
 In addition to the Organic Healing Balm, we recommend using Organic Sensitive Skin Baby Wash and Shampoo and layer the whole body with Organic Sensitive Skin Face & Body lotion in either Unscented or Lavender (useful for soothing upset babies).
 These products are all USDA Certified and made with the gentlest ingredients possible for your little one’s eczema prone skin.